-We need to raise at least £3,800 to complete the initial project, and then at least double this to create a fund to maintain the grave and signage for the next 100 years.
-You can help in many ways, so please ‘Get Involved’ here, and you can see how we are progressing towards our target here.
+We need to continue our fund-raising to create a fund to maintain the grave and signage for the next 100 years.
+You can help in many ways, so please ‘Get Involved’ here.

 Thank-you for your support, every bit of help is truly appreciated.